-On our final day of our whirlwind tour or Jordan, we drove to Ajloun Castle for a short visit and then onwards to the city of Jerash where we were handed off to a specialist guide who guided us through the massive Greco-Roman city of Gerasha (now known as Jerash).
+On the final day of our whirlwind tour or Jordan, we drove to Ajloun Castle for a short visit and then onwards to the city of Jerash where we were handed off to a specialist guide who guided us through the massive Greco-Roman city of Gerasha (now known as Jerash).

-Peter and I have visited many castles during our travels around Europe and I think we both went into our visit of Ajloun Castle thinking, “Oh, just another castle” but we were pleasantly surprised.
+Peter and I have visited many castles during our travels around Europe and I think we both went into our visit to Ajloun Castle thinking, “Oh, just another castle” but we were pleasantly surprised.
 Ajloun Castle is unlike any other castle we’ve toured.
 It is located 1,100 meters above sea level on top of a big hill, which, in itself, is not unique.

 The castle has seven towers, four of which were original to the castle and three were added later.
 The original fortress of the castle was built between 1185-85 AD and the seventh tower was added sometime around 1214 AD.
 The castle was built out of limestone blocks which were extracted from the castle’s moat.
 I think it is the bumpy limestone blocks that made the look of this castle unique.
 Most castles I’ve visited have flat/flush blocks.